fsprojects/FSharp.Formatting/docs/zero-to-hero.md

 Both `build` and `watch` will generate the documentation for a solution and an input folder.
 The default folder for `--input` is the `./docs` folder, relative to the current working directory.

-Typically your project will be structured like:
+Typically, your project will be structured like this:

 ```
 /repository-root